sharkmaster999/web-scrapper-app/README.md

 ## Features

 - **Web Scrapping**: Summarize the text content from the given URL using either OpenAI, Claude or Hugging Face LLM's.
-- **Database Integration**: Uses Sequelize ORM to interact with a SQL-based database.
+- **Job Queueing**: Queue jobs process text content scraping and summarize it to text every 1 minute.
 - **Job Creation**: Create new scraping jobs with URLs to be scraped.
 - **Job Updating**: Update job status after scraping (success or failure) with optional error messages.
+- **Database Integration**: Uses Sequelize ORM to interact with a SQL-based database.
 - **Error Handling**: Includes basic error handling to ensure graceful failure and proper database connection management.

 ## Technologies

 - **Node.js**: Server-side JavaScript runtime.
-- **Sequelize**: ORM for managing database connections and models.
 - **PostgreSQL / MySQL / SQLite**: You can configure Sequelize to use your preferred SQL database.
 - **Docker** : You can containerize the app using Docker.